Episode353/wwg24/README.txt

 		- Add Load Map Command

 	Objects:
-		- Make it so if you shoot a rocket it will explode mid air
 		- Ammo crate, it refills your ammo
 		- Rework the mana and health drops so that they will respawn after a duration